timfox/sturmgeist/README.md

 ### Game data

 Wolfenstein: Enemy Territory is a free release, and can be downloaded from [Splash Damage](https://www.splashdamage.com/games/wolfenstein-enemy-territory/).

-This source release contains only the engine and mod code but not any game data, which is still covered by the original EULA and must be obeyed as usual.

 In order to run ET: Legacy you will need to copy the original *pak0.pk3* assets file to the etmain folder.
 In addition, third party mods might also require the *pak1.pk3*